 School Closing/Emergency Notification Service

 We strongly encourage your to sign up for the school’s Emergency Notification System, E2 Campus.
 This service provides the opportunity for the College to send emergency announcements via text message, e-mail and telephone voicemail in the event of a College emergency or cancellation of classes due to weather.
 The College is providing this service at no cost to you.
 Please contact your cellular provider about voice or text fees that may apply.
 If you are interested in participating in this service please click here for further information and to register.

 The CHC Bookstore is located in the basement of St. Joseph’s Hall.
-You can also access it online, here.
+You may access it online, here.
 Make certain to order the correct edition of the required text for your particular course section if you are purchasing books from an alternate source.
 Check return policies in advance.

 Please let us know if you have any questions!